max7586/homi-app/README.md

 <table>
 <tr>
 <td>
-  HOMI is a real-estate app.
+  HOMI is a real-estate management app.
 It's a full-stack web-app build with React, CSS, Node, Express, and Postgresql.
-In this app users can list their house for sale, users can buy houses from the list, user can find rental houses and as well as users can rent their own house.
-This app helps the user to find an expert agent to help users to purchase house.
+This application allows a user to add their house for sale,  buy houses from the list.
+User can find rental houses and as well as can rent their own house.
+This app helps the user to find an agent to help purchase house.
 This website does not use any third-party API.
 This website is supported on Chrome, Firefox, and Safari.
 This app is a fully responsive website.
+This app is totally responsive.
+This app is Followed by semantic HTML and the React-ful design pattern.
+And this app also have a11y.

 </td>
 </tr>
 </table>